Materiality assessment at Nokian Tyres

 Reducing greenhouse gas emissions in transport and production

-Reducing waste volumes in tyre production
+Reducing production waste volumes

-Commitment to external CSR initiatives and organisations
+Commitment to external corporate social responsibility initiatives and organisations

-We participate in various industrial and personnel organisations whose purpose is improving work throughout the industry.
+We also participate in various industrial and personnel organisations whose purpose is improving work throughout the industry.
 Our activity in the organisations depends on the topics that they address and our opportunities to offer our expertise.

-For us, the most important organisations are the following:
+For us, the most important organisations are:

 - Chemical Industry Federation of Finland